Important Financial Aid Opportunities and Sources for You

 Related: What’s the Difference Between Scholarships and Grants?

-Work-study jobs are part-time jobs provided by colleges and universities to help undergraduate and graduate students pay their college tuition and fees.
+Work-study jobs are part-time roles provided by colleges and universities to help undergraduate and graduate students earn money, which they can then put toward college tuition and fees.
+But you don't have to use it to pay for college; students can use their work-study paycheck for personal expenses too, such as textbooks, transportation, supplies, living costs, or any other way they want.
 To see if you’re eligible for work-study, you have to fill out the FAFSA.
-The federal work-study program often offers work-study jobs directly tied to your college major so you can gain experience in your desired field and money to help you pay your college expenses.
-By accepting a work-study job at your college, you can reduce your student debt while having a valuable experience that could benefit you in the future!
+The federal work-study program sometimes offers work-study jobs that are directly tied to your college major so you can also gain experience in your desired field.
+By accepting a work-study job at your college, you could earn money while having valuable experiences that could benefit you in the future!

 Federal loans